The GRE is no longer a requirement when applying to the Counseling Psychology doctoral program

 - Appropriateness of career goals

 Applicants to the counseling psychology doctoral program should request current admission information from both the WMU Office of Admissions and the Department of Counselor Education and Counseling Psychology.

 The number of applicants recommended for admission each year varies and is determined primarily by the availability of faculty advisors for incoming students.
-The program received 69 completed applications for 2006-07, and admitted nine students.
+The program received 42 completed applications for 2022-23, and admitted four students.
 Over the last seven years, 90 percent of students who matriculated in the doctoral program remain current or have graduated.
 Over the same period, the mean and median number of years to complete the doctoral degree for students entering with a bachelor’s or master’s degree is six (14 percent took fewer than five years, 24 percent five years, 27 percent six years, 19 percent seven years and 16 percent took more than seven years).